template<class Param, class ... Tail>

 The approach we developed for the Neuromorphic Robotics Toolkit (NRT) and refined for JeVois works as follows:

 Below is the resulting implementation in Manager.H.
-We start with declaring the parameters, and we inherit from them when declaring the Manager class:
+We start with declaring the parameters, and we inherit from them when declaring the Manager class.
+We declare the parameters in a new namespace manager to avoid name clashes with other parameters of other components:

 {